madebywild/wildplate/readme.md

 ## Javascript

 All sources are compiled, so go ahead and use all that `async/await` goodness.
 The entry point lives in `/app/app.js` (overrideable in the config), make sure to import everything you need in there!
 We'll transpile the code and errors don't exit the process [when encountering an error](https://github.com/webpack/docs/wiki/list-of-plugins#noerrorsplugin).
-All occurences of process.env.NODE_ENV are also replaced by the actual env-setting.
+All occurences of `process.env.NODE_ENV` are also replaced by the actual env-setting.

 When importing `.json`-files you automatically [get an object](https://github.com/webpack/json-loader).
 Don't worry about requiring the same module over and over again, during compilation we dedupe modules anyway.

-If you use any 3rd party libraries which can't or won't be properly built with webpack, hit up the "externals" array with the module name in the javascript attribute in `wildplateConfig.js`.
+If you use any 3rd party libraries which can't or won't be properly built with webpack, hit up the "externals" array with the module name in the javascript attribute in `wildplate.js`.
 For example:

 ```js
 externals: ['bootstrap']